DevelAngel/swayr/README.md

   stacked container, it is like `next-tiled-window` / `prev-tiled-window` if the current windows is in a tiled container, and is like `next-window` / `prev-window` otherwise.

+#### Layout modification commands

+These commands change the layout of the current workspace.

 * `tile-workspace exclude-floating|include-floating` tiles all windows on the current workspace (excluding or including floating ones).
 That's done by moving all windows away to some special workspace, setting the current